-Over the last years, many distance metrics have been introduced to calculate the dissimilarity between two genomes by genome rearrangement (Blin et al. 2004; Bader et al. 2001; Bafna and Pevzner 1998; Yancopoulos et al. 2005).
+Over the last years, many distance metrics have been introduced to calculate the dissimilarity between two genomes by genome rearrangement [2,3,5,30].
 Among them, DCJ distance is largely studied in recent years due to its capability to model various forms of rearrangement events, with a cheap cost of linear time computation.
-However, when considering duplications, the distance computation becomes NP-hard (Chauve et al. 2006) and APX-hard (Angibaud et al. 2009; Chen et al. 2012) for various distance models.
+However, when consiering duplications, the distance computation becomes NP-hard [10] and APX-hard [1,12] for various distance models.
 There are two approaches to treat duplications, both are targeted at removing duplicated genes, so that existing linear algorithms can be utilized subsequently.